Falconer (band): Return to the roots

 In November 2005, Göbel announced via the Falconer forum that he had been fired and that Mathias Blad had been re-hired in an effort to return to the band's original sound.
 Recordings took place over the course of 2006, and a new album entitled Northwind was released in September of that year.

 In an announcement on the official website on 21 April 2007, Stefan announced that Falconer had extended their deal with Metal Blade for four more albums.
 The album Among Beggars And Thieves was released in September 2008.

 Armod was released on 3 June 2011.
 The album's songs are all in Swedish.
 According to Weinerhall, "The album is embracing the Swedish folk music to a greater extent than before making it sound slightly more down to earth.
 The music spans from acoustic songs with cello, flute and fiddle to songs with blast beats and really heavy riffing."

-The next album, Black Moon Rising, was announced on 15 December 2013.
+The following album, Black Moon Rising, was announced on 15 December 2013.
 It was revealed to be completed on 16 March 2014 and the album art and track listing were revealed one month later, on 16 April 2014.

 In 2020, the band announced what would be their final album release prior to ultimately disbanding the band, From a Dying Ember.
 The band wanted to make this final album "as good as we possibly could and really concentrate on having all Falconer elements present".